truenas/middleware/docs/userguide/truenas_options.rst

 * a Certificate Authority or certificate is invalid or malformed

+* HA is configured but the connection is not established

 * 30 days before the license expires and when the license expires

 * the status of an Avago MegaRAID SAS controller has changed;